What should you know before buying stock in Petroleo Brasileiro S.A. – Petrobras (PBR)

-Petroleo Brasileiro S.A. – Petrobras (NYSE: PBR) is -35.26% lower on its value in year-to-date trading and has touched a low of $4.01 and a high of $11.89 in the current 52-week trading range.
+Petroleo Brasileiro S.A. – Petrobras (NYSE: PBR) is -27.69% lower on its value in year-to-date trading and has touched a low of $4.01 and a high of $11.89 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PBR stock was last observed hovering at around $7.21 in the last trading session, with the day’s gains setting it 0.06% off its average median price target of $11.60 for the next 12 months.
-It is also 58.46% off the consensus price target high of $17.50 offered by 12 analysts, but current levels are 9.13% higher than the price target low of $8.00 for the same period.
+The PBR stock was last observed hovering at around $8.25 in the last trading session, with the day’s loss setting it -0.13% off its average median price target of $11.60 for the next 12 months.
+It is also 53.6% off the consensus price target high of $17.50 offered by 12 analysts, but current levels are -1.5% lower than the price target low of $8.00 for the same period.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -34.33% loss in the last 1 month and extending the period to 3 months gives it a -33.42%, and is -6.07% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.82% over the week and 4.82% over the month.
+The stock witnessed a -22.07% loss in the last 1 month and extending the period to 3 months gives it a -23.11%, and is 4.64% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.12% over the week and 4.80% over the month.

 Petroleo Brasileiro S.A. – Petrobras (PBR) Analyst Forecasts